raharrasy/RL2019-BaseCodes/Exercise3/README.md

    - I strongly recommend just using a positive reward for goals and the standard state information provided by HFO.
    - If your implementations are correct, even a simple linear model will show an improvement in performance.
    - This will probably take 25-30 hours of your time.
    - Also, use smaller learning rates.
-E.g. , try something like 1e-7 to 1e-4
+For example, try something like 1e-7 to 1e-4.

 3. Now, improve your results by running experiments with different parameters, rewards, and state representations.

 4. Strategically devise experiment schemes to better manage your time.